-As on 31st March, 2022, the Stakeholders Relationship Committee comprised of 3 (three) Directors comprising 1 (one) Non-Executive Independent Director, 1 (one) Executive Directors and 1 (one) Non-Executive Director.
+As on 31st March, 2023, the Stakeholders Relationship Committee comprised of 3 (three) Directors comprising 1 (one) Non-Executive Independent Director, 1 (one) Executive Directors and 1 (one) Non-Executive Director.
 Mr. K Krishnamoorthy, Independent Director is the Chairman.

-Mr. Mohan C Pant who was then the Chairman of the Committee attended the last Annual General Meeting of the Company held on 21st September, 2021, to answer the queries of the shareholders.
+Mr. K Krishnamoorthy the Chairman of the Committee could not attend the Annual General Meeting of the Company held on 22nd September, 2022 owing to his medical emergencies.

-During the financial year 2021-22, the Committee met on 09th February, 2022.
+During the financial year 2022-23, the Committee met on 10th February, 2023.
 The Committee oversees the status of investors grievances.
-During the year, no investor complaint was received by the Company, as on 31st March, 2022 there was no complaints pending for reply.
+During the year, one complaint was received from the shareholder which have been resolved to the satisfaction of the complainants and no investor complaint was pending at the beginning or at the end of the year.

-The composition of the Stakeholders Relationship Committee and the details of the meetings attended by its members during the financial year ended 31st March, 2022 are as under:
+The composition of the Stakeholders Relationship Committee and the details of the meetings attended by its members during the financial year ended 31st March, 2023 are as under:

-Director Category Status Date of Meeting 09.02.2022 % of attendance
+Director Category Status Date of Meeting 10.02.2023 % of attendance

-Mr. K Krishnamoorthy (1) NEID Chairman (VC) 100
+Mr. K Krishnamoorthy NEID Chairman (VC) 100

 Mr. Ravindra K. Raje NED Member (VC) 100

 Mr. Ashok K. Kapur ED Member (AP) 100

-Mr. Mohan C. Pant (2) NEID Chairman NA -

-(VC) - attended through video conference; (AP) - attended in person; LOA - Leave of absence; NA - Not applicable

-Non-Executive Independent Director (NEID), Non-Executive Director (NED); Executive Director (ED)
+(VC) - attended through video conference; (AP) - attended in person; LOA - Leave of absence; NA - Not applicable Non-Executive Independent Director (NEID), Non-Executive Director (NED); Executive Director (ED)